SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ---
 layout: post
-title:  "My Git Aliases for an Efficient Workflow"
+title:  "Git Aliases for an Efficient Workflow"
 date:   2021-04-13
 categories: git tool
 ---

-Git is one of the most important tools for any kind of development, as emphasized in this article, [New Developer?
-You should’ve learned Git yesterday](https://codeburst.io/number-one-piece-of-advice-for-new-developers-ddd08abc8bfa), from *Brandon Morelli*.
+Git is one of the most important tools for any kind of development, the first thing anyone wanting to start a coding journey should learn, as emphasized in the [New Developer?
+You should’ve learned Git yesterday](https://codeburst.io/number-one-piece-of-advice-for-new-developers-ddd08abc8bfa){:target="_blank"} article from *Brandon Morelli*.

-In this article I am not going to talk about what git is and why it should be utilized, but how you can be more efficient using it thanks to git aliases.
+In this article, I am not going to talk about what git is or why it should be used, but how you can be more efficient using it thanks to aliases.

-In the following sections, I go through the details of all my aliases, but if you are in a hurry you can go directly to the [last section](#summary) to have the complete list of them.
+In the following sections, I go through the details of all my aliases, why and how I use them, but if you are in a hurry you can go directly to the [last section](#summary) to have the complete list of them.

-## Basic shortcuts
+## Basic Shortcuts

 The first step of laziness.
 These aliases will just shorten the number of characters you type.
 The one I use the most is `co` for `checkout`.
 I have defined other ones but don't really use them ; I prefer their variants which I will present later.
 Meanwhile, here is a list of classic aliases that I configured.